Adult ADHD Self-Report Scale V1.1

 Overview

-The Adult ADHD Self-Report Scale (ASRS v1.1) is an 18-item self-report questionnaire designed to assess Attention Deficit Hyperactivity Disorder (ADHD) symptoms in adults aged 18 and older.
-This scale is an essential tool for both screening and diagnosing ADHD in adults, providing a structured and standardized approach to identifying the presence and severity of ADHD symptoms.
+The Adult ADHD Self-Report Scale (ASRS v1.1) is a validated 18-item self-report questionnaire designed to screen for symptoms of Attention-Deficit/Hyperactivity Disorder (ADHD) in adults aged 18 years and older.
+It provides a structured and standardized method for identifying the presence and severity of ADHD symptoms in adult populations and is widely used in both clinical practice and research settings.

 Background and Development